DataTalksClub/datatalksclub.github.io/_people/parvathykrishnan.md

 ---

-Parvathy is CTO at Analytics for a Better World, a non-profit organisation aiming to use analytics  techniques to contribute to Sustainable Development Goals (SDGs)/ Parvathy and holds a PhD in analytics from the Amsterdam Business School at the University of Amsterdam.
+Parvathy is CTO at Analytics for a Better World, a non-profit organisation aiming to use analytics  techniques to contribute to Sustainable Development Goals (SDGs)/ Parvathy and holds a Professional doctorate in data science from Eindhoven university of technology